Cost to Replace Carpet With Hardwood Flooring in 2025

 Engineered Hardwood

-Engineered hardwood is made from several layers of wood bonded together.
-The top layer is real hardwood, giving it the same appearance as solid hardwood.
-The lower layers are typically made from plywood or high-density fiberboard.
-This construction provides better stability and resistance to moisture.
+Engineered hardwood is built from several layers of wood bonded together.
+The top layer is real hardwood, so it looks identical to solid wood.
+The lower layers are typically plywood or high-density fiberboard, which gives the plank better stability and moisture resistance.

 Engineered Hardwood

-Engineered hardwood can be installed in areas where solid hardwood is not recommended.
-This includes basements and spaces with fluctuating humidity.
-It is also generally more affordable than solid hardwood.
-Installation methods are versatile, allowing for glue-down, nail-down, or floating installation.
+Engineered hardwood works in spaces where solid hardwood would not hold up well, such as basements or rooms with fluctuating humidity.
+It is generally more affordable and supports multiple installation methods: glue-down, nail-down, or floating.

 Cost Factors